walquis/git-basics-team-project/docs/prework.md

 1. Are there any changes in the repo which have not yet been delivered?

 ### Explore the code at a specific commit
-You can do a 'detached head' checkout, that is, HEAD points to a commit rather than a branch name.
-It's handy for manipulating the repo at chosen points in history.
+Hint: You can do a 'detached head' checkout, that is, where HEAD points to a commit rather than a branch name.
+It's handy for viewing the repo at chosen points in history.
 For instance, you can open the website in its state as-of a specific commit.
 Or run the repo's tests (if the repo had tests defined).

 What should Xavier have done during his merge?
 Who else should have done the same?